Inferring Human Intentions from Predicted Action Probabilities

-In both test set 1 and test set 2, when the true intention is \textit{put dishwasher}, the predictions of Bayesian models are more uncertain than the other two true intentions, especially in the test set 2.
-This can be observed when predicting user intention using full action sequence (\autoref{fig:intention_user_WAH_test_2}) and partially observed action sequence (\autoref{fig:act_seq_WAH_test_set_2}).
-We interpret that it is due to the noisier distribution of the actions in action sequences and the predictions of the DNNs. \autoref{fig:act_label_dis_WAH} shows the distribution of representative action labels in train set, test set 1 and test set 2 of WAH dataset.
+When the true intention is \textit{put dishwasher}, the predictions of Bayesian models are more uncertain than the other two true intentions.
+This can be observed when predicting user intention using full action sequence (\autoref{fig:intention_user_WAH_test_1}) and partially observed action sequence (\autoref{fig:act_seq_WAH_test_set_1}).
+We interpret that it is due to the noisier distribution of the actions in action sequences and the predictions of the DNNs.
+That is, the actions in the action sequences are not representative enough.
 By representative actions we mean the actions from which the intention can be easily interpreted.
 For instance, \textit{open fridge} is a representative action for the intention \textit{put fridge}.
-For the true intention \textit{put dishwasher}, the number of action \textit{walk dishwasher} in test set 2 is much less than the number in train set.
-It means \textit{walk dishwasher} happens less in the action sequences in test set 2.
-This could be the reason that the predicted intention is more uncertain.
-Taking a look at the true intention \textit{put dishwasher} in test set 1 (\autoref{fig:act_seq_WAH_test_set_1}) and test set 2 (\autoref{fig:act_seq_WAH_test_set_2}), the performance on test set 1 is better than on test set 2.
-And the number of action \textit{walk dishwasher} in test set 1 is comparable to the number in train set.

 \autoref{fig:act_seq_keyboard} shows the result on the keyboard and mouse interaction dataset.